adobe/spectrum-css/.github/CONTRIBUTING.md

 [Submit a pull request](https://help.github.com/articles/creating-a-pull-request/).

-At this point you're waiting on us.
+At this point, you're waiting on us.
 We do our best to keep on top of all the pull requests.
 We may suggest some changes, improvements or alternatives.

 Some things that will increase the chance that your pull request is accepted: